mckennapsean/dissertation/content/08-discuss.md

 different design decision model.

-We present a novel visualization design process model, the design activity framework, which begins to address the messy, iterative, and multilinear process of real-world visualization design.
+In this dissertation, we have presented a novel visualization design process model, the design activity framework, which begins to address the messy, iterative, and multilinear process of real-world visualization design.
 The overall goal of this work is to help guide visualization designers through the design process, encourage